Digital media: Web-only news

 The rise of streaming services has led to a decrease of cable TV services to about 59%, while streaming services are growing at around 29%, and 9% are still users of the digital antenna.
 TV Controllers now incorporate designated buttons for streaming platforms.
 Users are spending an average of 1:55 with digital video each day, and only 1:44 on social networks.
 6 out of 10 people report viewing their television shows and news via a streaming service.
-Platforms such as Netflix have gained attraction due to their adorability, accessibility, and for its original content.
+Platforms such as Netflix have gained attraction due to their affordability, accessibility, and for its original content.
 Companies such as Netflix have even bought previously cancelled shows such as Designated Survivor, Lucifer, and Arrested Development.
 As the internet becomes more and more prevalent, more companies are beginning to distribute content through internet only means.
 Indeed, young people today are increasingly likely to use TikTok over Google, television or newspapers for their news.
 With the loss of viewers, there is a loss of revenue but not as bad as what would be expected.

 As of 2024 there has also been a wave of those considered too controversial by main-stream media moving over to online platforms such as X (formerly Twitter) to keep spreading their messages.
 One instance is Tucker Carlson leaving Fox News due to his controversial opinions and moving over to X. This has sparked debate surrounding topics such as free speech and hate speech.